New Patients 904-901-4302

 Considerations for Full Mouth Rehabilitation

-Teeth – We inspect all of your teeth to look for signs of decay, wear, and damage.
+We inspect all of your teeth to look for signs of decay, wear, and damage.
 We will also consider the aesthetics of your teeth.
-Are they too long/short?
-Discolored?
-There are many procedures we can perform to improve the health and beauty of teeth including:

-Gums – The health of your gums is very important to the health of teeth and of the mouth overall.
+Gums – The health of your gums is very important to the health of your teeth and of the mouth overall.
 We will look for signs of gum disease and perform a thorough dental cleaning to remove plaque and tartar from around the gums.

 Am I A Full Mouth Reconstruction Candidate?